Comp100-Koc/Lab10-Prelab/README.md

 # COMP100 Lab 10: Object Oriented Programming - Prelab

-This Prelab focuses on Object Oriented Programming in Python, particulary implementation of Stack and Queeue classes.
-To understand how their operations work, you may check this website for better understanding: https://visualgo.net/en/list
+This Prelab focuses on Object Oriented Programming (OOP) in Python, specifically the implementation of Stack and Queeue classes.
+To better understand how these data structures and their operations work, you may refer to the following website: https://visualgo.net/en/list

 ## Question 1: Implementing a Stack Class